mousepawmedia/devdocs/network/source/admin/accounts.rst

 -------------------------------------------

 Before we begin, we must first create the username and password.
-Usernames are composed of first and middle intitials and last name.
+Usernames are composed of first and middle initials and last name.

 Passwords should be ranked as strong on both
 `GRC Haystack <https://www.grc.com/haystack.htm>`_ and